AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/starter-admin-access.md

 Before continuing, ensure that you have:

 * Accepted the invitation from your licensed Collaboration partner.
-For more information about the invitation requirements, see [Collaboration Starter overview](../overview/starter-overview.md#prerequisites).
+For more information about the invitation requirements, see the [Collaboration Starter overview](../overview/starter-overview.md#prerequisites).
 * Reviewed and signed the Collaboration terms and conditions.
 * Received your Adobe welcome email and completed your first-time account creation.